SapienzaInteractiveGraphicsCourse/final-project-mip-team/readme.md

 - **W**, **A**, **S**, **D** to move the character around the map.
 - **ESC** to check the key bindings.
 - **X/RIGHT-CLICK** to shoot.

+## Known bugs
+- Sometimes the shoot (both from enemy and character) doesn't hit the target.
+- Character may get stuck in some particular spot due to collisions.

+## Play the Game
+The game is accessible from this [link]().